1chooo/1chooo.com/apps/web/src/contents/posts/1382-balance-a-binary-search-tree.md

   - Depth-First Search
   - Binary Search Tree
   - Binary Tree
-summary: 'Given the `root` of a binary search tree, return a balanced binary search tree with the same node values.
-If there is more than one answer, return any of them.'
+summary: "Given the `root` of a binary search tree, return a balanced binary search tree with the same node values.
+If there is more than one answer, return any of them."
 banner: /images/banner/posts/1382-balance-a-binary-search-tree.webp
 alt: "LeetCode 1382.
 Balance a Binary Search Tree - Easy Solution | Go"
 mathjax: true